-For ladies with long hair would also want to have their hairs packed while using headband, this ear warmer would come in handy.
+For ladies with long hair who would also want to have their hair packed while using a headband, this ear warmer would come in handy.

-If you love this design, you should also check out similar designs that provides freedom while retaining the main function of ear warmers, beanies and even sun hats.
+If you love this crochet headband pattern, you should also check out similar designs that provide freedom while retaining the main function of ear warmers, beanies, and even sun hats.

 Materials for this crochet headband pattern